 Scheduling is a process whereby students select courses that meet diploma requirements as well as prepare themselves to further their education and enter the work force.
 Course selection involves students, counselors, parents, and teachers.
 The achievement and ability level of the student is a significant factor in making choices.
 During the school year, counselors discuss the requirements needed at each grade level.
-Following group counseling activities, course selections, and obtain parental approval on an individual basis.
+Following group counseling activities, counselors provide an opportunity for students to discuss and review their future plans, finalize their course selections, and obtain parental approval on an individual basis.